manavm1990/node-starter/README.md

 If it's an actual issue... [open 1.](https://github.com/manavm1990/node-starter/issues)

 Contributions welcome.
 No specific guidelines at this point - just common sense - specific tasks, good `commit` messages, etc. Feel free to LMK of any doubts or queries.

-I do prefer `commit` messages that use [gitmoji](https://gitmoji.carloscuesta.me/).
-Also, using those sort of helps with 'categorizing' and 'separating' `commit`s appropriately.